-In the event of an emergency, this space (arboru.wpengine.com/emergency) will be used to provide timely information for students, parents, faculty, staff and other members of the college community.
+In the event of an emergency, this space will be used to provide timely information for students, parents, faculty, staff and other members of the SAU community.
 It will be updated regularly as new information becomes available.
-Please note this URL for future reference.

 In the event of an emergency or disaster on Spring Arbor University’s campus, SAU has established processes and procedures designed to ensure members of the SAU community remain safe.
-To learn more about the established protocol for dealing with a particular emergency, find and follow the listed instructions.
+To learn more about the established protocol for dealing with a particular emergency, please review the instructions below.

 A hostage situation is any situation when a student, visitor, faculty or staff member is unlawfully detained against their will with the possibility of imminent danger to life or personal safety.